baileymh/pf1e-archetypes/README.md

 ## Installation

 This should be listed on the Foundry app, just search for it and click install.
-If you want to install this module manually, use:  https://github.com/baileymh/pf1e-archetypes/releases/download/0.1/pf1e-archetypes_v0.1.zip.
+If you want to install this module manually, download the latest release.
 Unzip the file and transfer the pf1e-archetypes folder to FoundryVTT\Data\modules.